IBM/nz-lab/docs/nz-05-Loading-and-Unloading-Data.md

 Open another session `[Terminal 2]` using PuTTY or a Terminal Application.

-Login to `<your-nps-vm-ip-address>` as user nz with password nz.
+Login to `<your-nps-vm-ip-address>` as user `nz` with password `nz`.

-Change to the /home/nz/labs/movingData directory:
+Change to the `/home/nz/labs/movingData` directory:

-!!! abstract "Input [Terminal 2]"
+=== "Input [Terminal 2]"
 	```
 	cd /home/nz/labs/movingData
 	```

-## 5.1 Unloading Data using External Tables
+### 5.1 Unloading Data using External Tables

 External tables will be used to unload rows from the LABDB database as records into an external datasource file.
-Various methods to create and use external tables will be explored unloading rows from either REGION or NATION tables.
+Various methods to create and use external tables will be explored unloading rows from either `REGION` or `NATION` tables.
 Five different basic use cases are presented for you to follow so you can gain a better understanding of how to use external tables to unload data from a database.

-### 5.1.1 Unloading data with an External Table created with the SAMEAS clause
+#### 5.1.1 Unloading data with an External Table created with the SAMEAS clause

-The first external table will be used to unload data from the REGION table into an ASCII delimited text file.
-This external table will be named ET1_REGION using the same column definition as the REGION table.
+The first external table will be used to unload data from the `REGION` table into an ASCII delimited text file.
+This external table will be named `ET1_REGION` using the same column definition as the `REGION` table.
-After the ET1_REGION external table is created you will then use it to unload all the rows from the REGION table.
-The records for the ET1_REGION external table will be in the external datasource file, et1_region_flat_file.
+After the `ET1_REGION` external table is created you will then use it to unload all the rows from the `REGION` table.
+The records for the `ET1_REGION` external table will be in the external datasource file, et1_region_flat_file.
 The basic syntax to create this type of external table is: